aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-transitions-server-actions-and-prisma.md

 Positives

-- Is more flexible and allows for more customization and composability.
+- Is more flexible and allows for more customization and composition.
 - Is more familiar to React developers.
 - Simplifies handling multiple forms in one route.